To my readers......

 6. Guys In Uniform - The Investigation

 Both Studios openly used genuine servicemen as models, particularly Royal Guardsmen (sometimes in authentic uniforms).
 This shocked the establishment and provoked police raids to seize their material.
-In Royale's day, anything to do with homosexuality was hushed up by the press, but in the case of Guys in Uniform there was a full-blown public scandal when a tabloid 'exposed' that real Guardsmen were posing for nude photographs in homosexual magazines.
-The specific images concerned were those of the 'Caning by Numbers' series, image 4, above.
+In Royale's day, anything to do with homosexuality in the forces was hushed up by the press, but in the case of Guys in Uniform there was a full-blown public scandal when a tabloid 'exposed' that real Guardsmen were posing for nude photographs in homosexual magazines.
+The specific images that sparked the row were those of the 'Caning by Numbers' series, image 4, above.

 7. Guys In Uniform - The Harness